apanoush/ada-METAL-website/report.md

 We've already seen he number of movies that came out each year, but now let's see which one of those have a rating:
 {% include RatingsNbrOfMovies.html %}

-**Good news, it seems we have a fair amount of data !** This means we will be able to get useful insights without relying to much on assumptions because of missing data.
+<strong  style="font-weight:bold;">Good news, it seems we have a fair amount of data !</strong> This means we will be able to get useful insights without relying to much on assumptions because of missing data.
 The only problematic years are around 2007 where we have some missing ratings but drastically outscaled by the huge amount of movies with ratings and the 1915s where the movies without ratings outnumber the movies with a rating.
 We'll keep this in mind when comparing the early periods with later ones in our analysis.
 <table>
   <tr>
   <td style="border: none;">